LanceParker-007/secure-file-share/README.md

 ### 2. Build and Run the Project

-Run the following command in the root directory of the project:
+Run the following commands from VS code to run the project on your machine:

 > git clone https://github.com/LanceParker-007/secure-file-share.git